The Best Non-Toxic Backpacks For Kids Of All Ages

 Material: 100% polypropylene

-Free From: PVC, Phthalates, Lead, PFC and BPA free.
+Free From: PVC, Phthalates, Lead, PFAS and BPA free.

 Standouts: